DHTMLX/docs-todolist/docs/guides/inline_editing.md

 ## Supported formats of data

-It is possible to type and edit the following types of information via the inline editor:
+It is possible to type and edit the following data via the inline editor:

 1\. **Text, numbers**